Classification of cohomogeneity-one actions on symmetric spaces of noncompact type

-are roots, and thus the last two sums in \eqref{equation:roots:bifurcation:f:j:4} are elements of $\Updelta_4^1$ of the same height.
-Again, for the sake of completeness, we include the diagram of $\Updelta_4^1$ in Figure \ref{figure:f4:j:r}, where the first root in~\eqref{equation:roots:bifurcation:f:j:4} corresponds to the black node and the other two to the blue nodes.
+are roots, hence they are elements of $\Updelta_4^1$ of the same height, and we once again arrive at a contradiction.
+Again, for the sake of completeness, we include the diagram of $\Updelta_4^1$ in Figure \ref{figure:f4:j:r}, where these roots correspond to the blue nodes.

-The above discussion reveals that, for the spaces of types $\mm{D}, \mm{E},$ and $\mm{F}$, the assumption that the C1-action corresponding to $\mk{w}$ does not arise via nontrivial canonical extension is too restrictive and rules out all choices of $\mk{w}$.
+The above discussion reveals that, for the spaces of types $\mm{D}, \mm{E},$ and $\mm{F}$, the assumption that the action of $H_{j,\mk{w}}$ does not arise via nontrivial canonical extension is too restrictive and it rules out all choices of $\mk{w}$.
 We conclude:

 \begin{prop} Any nilpotent construction action on a symmetric space $M$ of noncompact type with root system of type $\mm{D}_r \, (r \geq 4), \mm{E}_6, \mm{E}_7, \mm{E}_8,$ or $\mm{F}_4$ can be obtained via canonical extension from a proper boundary component of $M$. \end{prop}